Fast simulations of X-ray absorption spectroscopy for battery materials on a quantum computer: Algorithm implementation

 \item \textbf{Double-phase trick:} In the Hadamard test circuit underlying our algorithm, we need to perform controlled time evolution.
 Since controlled arbitrary-angle rotations such as those appearing in the CDF approach are expensive, we opt to remove them by replacing each controlled $R_z$ rotation by an un-controlled $R_z$ rotation sandwiched with CNOTs, as shown in the circuit diagram of ~\cref{fig:double_phase}.
 As $\sigma_x \sigma_z \sigma_x = -\sigma_z$, this strategy effectively implements

-Since controlling a rotation would increase the number of T-gates by a factor of 5, this amounts to a $\times 5$ reduction in the total T-gate cost.
+Since controlling a rotation can be implemented via two uncontrolled rotations (see Fig.~4 a and b in~\cite{haner2018software}), the addition of a control would increase the number of Toffoli gates by a factor of 2.
+Thus, avoiding the control amounts to a $\times 2$ reduction in the total Toffoli-gate cost.
 In addition to removing the expensive control, we also effectively double the number of time steps we simulate for, because $\ket{0}\bra{0}\otimes U^\dagger + \ket{1}\bra{1}\otimes U$ implements the same relative phase as $\ket{0}\bra{0}\otimes 1 + \ket{1}\bra{1}\otimes U^2$~\cite{babbush2018encoding}, while the cost stays the same.
-This is an additional effective T-gate cost reduction by a factor of $\times 2$.
+This is an additional effective Toffoli-gate cost reduction by a factor of $\times 2$.
 Alternatively, we can use the ``double-phase" strategy to mitigate Trotter error.
 For a $k$-th order product formula, the leading-order error in eigenvalues and eigenstates scales as $O(\Delta^k)$, where $\Delta$ is the Trotter step size.
 By maintaining the number of steps while halving the Trotter step size, we can achieve a $2^k$-fold reduction in the Trotter error.
-Altogether, the double phase trick ends up reducing the cost by a combined factor of $\times 10$.
+Altogether, the double phase trick ends up reducing the cost by a combined factor of $\times 4$.

 \item \textbf{Combining consecutive rotations.} The consecutive unitaries appearing in \cref{fig:CDF} from neighbouring fragments can be straightforwardly combined into a single rotation, $\bm{V}^{(\ell)}:=\bm{U}^{(\ell-1)} (\bm{U}^{(\ell)})^T$, since they correspond to one compound single-particle basis rotation $V^{(\ell)} := U^{(\ell-1)} (U^{(\ell)})^T$.
 This halves the number of basis rotations required per Trotter step, which reduces the per-step gate costs by approximately a third.